VermiIIi0n/async-tinydb/README.md

     @classmethod
     def next_id(cls, table: Table) -> IncreID:
         """
-        Recommended to define as an async function, but a sync def will do.
+        Recommended to define it as an async function, but a sync def will do.
-        Should return a unique ID.
+        It should return a unique ID.
         """

     @classmethod
     def mark_existed(cls, table: Table, new_id: IncreID):
         """
-        Marks an ID as existed, the same ID shouldn't be generated by next_id again.
+        Marks an ID as existing; the same ID shouldn't be generated by next_id again.
         """

     @classmethod